mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 EOF
 ```

-For this time only, I have disabled signature verification because going through the whole ordeal of setting up `pacman-key` and importing the Arch Linux signing keys for a hastily built `pacman` binary is very troublesome.
-If you _really_ concerned about security, use the bootstrap tarball instead.
+For this time only, I have disabled signature verification because going through the whole ordeal of setting up `pacman-key` and importing the Arch Linux signing keys for a makeshift `pacman` install is very troublesome.
+If you are _really_ concerned about security, use the bootstrap tarball instead.

 Create the required database directory for `pacman`, and install the same packages as above: